Using TRICARE for Addiction Treatment in Florida

 - Options to pay for treatment if TRICARE doesn’t cover the service.

-Does TRICARE Cover Drug & Alcohol Rehab?
+Does TRICARE Cover Drug & Alcohol Addiction Treatment?

 Yes, most TRICARE plans meet the Affordable Care Act’s requirements for essential coverage, which includes substance use disorder treatment.